-I enter my studio daily with both trepidation and the intense desire to make something new.
+I enter my studio with the intense desire to make something new something not like everyday reality.
 Often I make things that do not meet my original intentions, but persistently invite me back to experience the synchronistic unity that happens when diverse elements come together in an unanticipated way.
 My work is inspired by the subtle relationships of color, line and proportion that evoke a feeling of something nonverbal, but also express the observed order and beauty of nature and the built environment.

 My favorite art quote: “Art enables us to find ourselves and lose ourselves at the same time.” —Thomas Merton